 | Family NP (generalist) | $110,000–$138,000 | Below; specialty premium of $10,000–$20,000 for urology vs general FNP practice |

-Urology sits in the $125,000–$155,000 midrange — firmly competitive with other procedural specialties, above the generalist FNP average by a meaningful margin, and below the top-paid CRNA and acute care NP roles.
+Urology sits in the $125,000–$155,000 midrange – firmly competitive with other procedural specialties, above the generalist FNP average by a meaningful margin, and well below CRNA and top acute care NP roles.
+The CRNA gap is larger than most specialty comparison tables show: the median CRNA earns $236,590, roughly $100,000 above the all-NP median, and that is a different occupation with a separate licensing pathway rather than a step up within NP practice.
 The procedural volume and specialty credential structure (CUNP, wRVU model) give motivated urology NPs above-average income growth trajectory within NP practice.

 Job outlook